Why am I getting an error in my workflow step?

 Contact met branch criteria, continuing on the YES branch

-How do I avoid alert and errors in my workflow history?
+How do I avoid errors in my workflow history?

 I'm testing my workflow and it's not enrolling contacts as expected - why?

-If you're testing your workflow and it's not executing steps or enrolling contacts as you'd expect, there might be a setting causing this.
-Within your workflow, navigate to Settings to check your settings.
+If you're testing your workflow and it's not executing steps or enrolling contacts as you'd expect, click the Settings and History tabs for information on what may have occurred.